How to Start a Business in 15 Steps

 12. Apply for tax IDs, licenses and permits

 As a registered US business, you’re going to need to obtain your federal and state tax ID numbers, known as your Employer Identification Number (EIN).
 This is how your business is recognized by the government when it comes to paying taxes on both the state and federal level.
-Furthermore, you’ll need a tax ID number to hire employees, open a bank account and apply for relevant licenses and permits.
+Furthermore, you’ll need a tax ID number to hire employees, open a bank account and apply for relevant business licenses and permits.

 Applying for an EIN is free and you can do so with the IRS assistance tool to help guide you through all the questions.
 Taxes vary by state, so visit your state’s website to check whether you need to get a state tax ID number in order to pay taxes.